Skip to content

 Keep in mind, you must first be eligible for an Express Entry-managed program in order to be invited in a category-based Express Entry draw.
 That means you must meet all eligibility criteria for the Canadian Experience Class, Federal Skilled Worker Program, or Federal Skilled Trades Program.

-These are the Express Entry categories for this year.
-Click to learn more about the eligibility criteria for each:
+With that in mind, here are the Express Entry categories for 2025.
+Click below to learn more about the eligibility criteria for each:

 French-language proficiency